 The goal with this new round of funding is focused on HackerRank’s go-to-market strategy, investing more in its community, and using machine learning and data science to better match employer and job seekers.
 Read more in TechCrunch.

-Today, HackerRank is the leader of technical skill assessments for developers.
-Every 8 seconds, someone around the world will complete one of our assessments.
-With over 21M data points on technical skill assessments and 4M developers in our community, we are poised to transform the way developers are matched to jobs.
+Today, HackerRank is the authority on all things developer skills — and how to best assess them.
+Every second, two developers around the world submit code as part of a HackerRank assessment.
+With over 188 million data points on technical skill assessments and more than 18 million developers in our community, we are poised to transform the way developers are hired the world over.